 This article is based on a talk I gave at DockerCon this year.
 It will discuss Docker container security, where we are currently, and where we are headed.
+This is part of a series on Docker security, read part two.

 This year at Opensource.com, we challenged our contributors to give us the best and most useful guides, how-tos, and tutorials they could produce from their experiences and work in various open source industries and sectors.
 In this Best of Opensource.com, our top guides and tutorials this year...
 Read more